The FCC team has been in the know and on the ground since 1993.

 FCC Phnom Penh itself is housed inside a stunning, French colonial riverside mansion that was a private residence first built in 1917.
 Now a timeless establishment, these hallowed halls have witnessed the expanse of Cambodia’s modern history, even contributing to its broader cultural, political and societal conversations, playing host to relevant humanitarian panels and contemporary art exhibitions, aptly earning its reputation as “the capital’s cultural and intellectual centre,” according to The Phnom Penh Post.

 Further northwest in Siem Reap, is FCC Angkor, across the Siem Reap River and footsteps from the Royal Residence.
-In this majestic, colonial-style building, formerly the home of the French Governor, the spirit of FCC Collection lives on as the consummate meeting place where local and global communities come together at The Mansion or Scribe restaurants and bars after long days spent temple trekking in the jungle, providing aid to the town's surrounding villages or exploring the Tonle Sap by long-tail boat.
+In this majestic colonial-style building, the spirit of FCC Collection lives on as the consummate meeting place where local and global communities come together at The Mansion or Scribe restaurants and bars after long days spent temple trekking in the jungle, providing aid to the town's surrounding villages or exploring the Tonle Sap by long-tail boat.

 Always a lively experience set in a warm, idyllic environment, FCC Collection embodies the best of local culture, coupled with global creature comforts and luxuries, authentic, well-crafted foods and beverages and holistic wellness spas.
 Inspired by its journalistic roots, The FCC remains, to this day, a spirited outpost for cross-cultural adventure, conversation and exchange.